 It is not a requirement for market participants to become members of all options exchanges; in fact, certain market participants conduct an options business as a member of only one options market.
-Refer to a very small number of market participants choose to become a member of all sixteen options exchanges.
+A very small number of market participants choose to become a member of all sixteen options exchanges.
 Most firms that actively trade on options markets are not currently Members of the Exchange and do not purchase connectivity or port services at the Exchange.
 Connectivity and ports are only available to Members or service bureaus, and only a Member may utilize a port.
-Refer to the service of the Exchange are only available to Members or service bureaus, and only a Member may utilize a port.

 One other exchange recently noted in a proposal to amend their own trading permit fees that of the 62 market making firms that are registered as Market Makers across Cboe, MIAX, and BOX, 42 firms access only one of the three exchanges.
-84 The Exchange and its affiliated options markets, MIAX Pearl Options and MIAX, have a total of 46 members.
+The Exchange and its affiliated options markets, MIAX Pearl Options and MIAX, have a total of 46 members.
 Of those 46 total members, 37 are members of all three affiliated options markets, two are members of only two affiliated options markets, and seven are members of only one affiliated options market.
 The Exchange also notes that no firm is a Member of the Exchange only.
 The above data evidences that a broker-dealer need not have direct connectivity to all options exchanges, let alone the